kadimetla/doc-adk-training/training/module19-loop-agents/README.md

 **Key Concepts:**
 *   **Execution:** In each iteration, sub-agents run in order, just like in a `SequentialAgent`.
-*   **Shared State:** The `LoopAgent` passes the same session state to its sub-agents on every iteration.
+*   **Shared State:** The `LoopAgent` passes the same session state to its `sub_agents` on every iteration.
 This is crucial, as it allows agents to read the output of the previous iteration and write a refined result back to the same state key.

 ### The Critic -> Refiner Pattern